About Radiator Plant

 Prune as needed to maintain shape and remove any dead or yellowing leaves.
 Pinch off growing tips to encourage bushier growth.

-Can I grow Radiator Plant indoors
+Can I grow Radiator Plant in my indoor space

 Difficulty